 ** He that hath clean hands, and a pure heart; who hath not lifted up his soul unto vanity, nor sworn deceitfully. ** Psalm 24:4

 Psalm 24 tells us that the opposite of a pure heart is living in vanity.
-(Like self-worship or wasting our lives on worthless activities.
-Vanity is being full of hot air, nothing we say or do has a positive impact.)
-Another opposite is being dishonest, or developing a reputation that our words can’t be trusted.
+(Like self-worship or wasting our lives on fruitless activities.
+Vanity means being full of hot air, nothing we say or do has a positive impact.)
+Another opposite is being dishonest, developing a reputation that our words can’t be trusted.

-A positive characteristic from this verse is having clean hands. (clean from using our hands for evil instead of good.)
+A positive characteristic from this verse is having clean hands. (clean because we are using our hands for good instead of evil)

 ** He that loveth pureness of heart, for the grace of his lips the king shall be his friend. ** Proverbs 22:11

 Proverbs tells us that pure hearts speak with grace.
 I think that takes us back to charity qualities, right?
 Like being longsuffering and kind.
 A pure-hearted person speaks with grace and encouragement, edifying others even when someone is not being their kindest to us.
 Pureness of heart gets people’s attention.

 ** Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart. ** 2 Timothy 2:22

 Timothy, a young pastor, reminds us all to grow up and to let go of those things that were so important in high school.
 He wants us to realize that our emotions and attitudes and reactions and motives should be better today than they were back then.
 There are also many things we wanted when we were young that should have less importance now that we aren’t so young.
 We should notably be moving on with our lives. …which leads us to the second part of the verse….that we should ….

 Follow righteousness…clean up our act…learn to follow God’s rules of what is good.